optimsoc/optimsoc/doc/user_guide/tutorials.rst

 --------------------

 With the board connected, we can program (or "flash") the FPGA with our hardware design, the *bitstream*.
-The OpTiMSoC release contains pre-built bitstreams for the single compute tile system and a 2x2 system with four compute tiles, meaning we can start directly with programming the FPGA.
+The OpTiMSoC release contains pre-built bitstreams for the single compute tile system, meaning we can start directly with programming the FPGA.

 There are two ways to program the device: using the Vivado GUI, or using the command line.